AdelaideSky/GoXlrKit/README.md

                 Button("Set System volume to 100%") {
                     guard goxlr.device != "" else { return } // check if a GoXlr is connected

-                    goxlr.mixer!.levels.volumes.system = 255 //Set System volume to maximum.
-Volumes are a Float going from 0 to 255 (The daemon only uses Int values but GoXlrKit provides Float values to allow directly binding to sliders)
+                    goxlr.command(.SetVolume(.System, 255)) //Set System volume to maximum.
+Volumes are a Float going from 0 to 255
-                    //As you can see, you don't need to manually send the commands to the Daemon: the module does it by itself.
+                    //By default, the command is sent to the first device connected.
                 }.disabled(goxlr.status == nil)

             } else {